ikreymer/browsertrix/README.md

    - `replay_url` - if the archived page is immediately available for replay, this is the url to access the archived content.

-   - `download_url` - if the archived content is available for download as a WARC file, this is the link to the WARC
+   - `download_url` - if the archived content is available for download as a WARC file, this is the link to the WARC.

+   - `download_session` - a session cookie that may need to be set to download the WARC.

+   - `browser_url` - The actual url loaded by the browser to "seed" the archive.

+   - `time` - Timestamp of when the page was archived.

+   - `ttl` - time remaining (in seconds) for this entry to be stored in the cache.
+After the entry expires, a subsequent query will re-archive the page.
+Default is 10 min (600 secs) and can be configured in `config.py`

+   - `log` HTTP response log from the browser, available only in Chrome.
+The format is `{<URL>: <STATUS>}` for each url loaded to archive the current page.